outofcoffee/imposter/docs/run_imposter_aws_lambda.md

 ```

 > **Note**
-> The deploy command uses the standard AWS mechanisms for locating credetials.
+> The deploy command uses the standard AWS mechanisms for locating credentials.
 For example, you may have set environment variables, or use the `~/.aws/` directory, or an instance role if running within EC2.
 >
 > If you receive a credential error, check that:
 >